BlueGob/cuby/README.md

 ![2022-05-06_15-38](https://user-images.githubusercontent.com/59932913/167206087-a53db4ac-a3a4-4fcb-9b9a-999f03430bda.png)

 so we have
-- menu: to display the available sorting algorithms
+- menu: to display the available cpu scheduling algorithms
 - clear : to clear screen
 - config : to display the config file
-- 1 .. n : to choose one between the sorting algorithms
+- 1 .. n : to choose one between the cpu scheduling algorithms

 For exemple we choose the first algorithm